MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/how-to-obtain-certificate-windows-server-enterprise-ca.md

 ---
 ms.assetid:
-title: How to obtain a Certificate Using Windows Server Enterprise CA.
+title: How to obtain a certificate for use with Windows Servers and System Center Operations Manager.
-description: This article explains how to obtain a Certificate Using Windows Server Enterprise CA.
+description: This article explains How to obtain a certificate for use with Windows Servers and System Center Operations Manager.
 author: jyothisuri
 ms.author: jsuri
 manager: evansma
-ms.date: 08/09/2022
+ms.date: 08/10/2022
 ms.topic: article
 ms.prod: system-center
 ms.technology: operations-manager
 ---

-# How to Obtain a Certificate Using Windows Server Enterprise CA
+# How to obtain a certificate for use with Windows Servers and System Center Operations Manager

 *Applies to:* System Center Operations Manager, Windows Server and AD CS 2012 R2 or newer